About Alzheimer's Disease: Alzheimer's Basics

 Other conditions that may cause memory loss or dementia include:

-Many of these conditions are temporary and reversible, but they can be serious and should be treated by a doctor as soon as possible.
+Some of these conditions may be treatable and possibly reversible.
+They can be serious and should be treated by a doctor as soon as possible.

 Emotional problems, such as stress, anxiety, or depression, can make a person more forgetful and can be mistaken for dementia.
 For instance, someone who has recently retired or who is coping with the death of a spouse may feel sad, lonely, worried, or bored.
 Trying to deal with these life changes leaves some people confused or forgetful.
 The emotional problems can be eased by supportive friends and family, but if these feelings last for a long time, it is important to get help from a doctor or counselor.